It wouldn’t make sense to risk your entire tank on a cheap heater, right?

 - 300 Watt – up to 75 gallon tank

 - Absolutely no temperature swings: Before I purchased the NeoTherm, I thought it was normal for a heater to cause some small temperature swings once in a while.
 This is absolutely not the case with the NeoTherm.
-When I set the temperature the 78°, it stays there like a rock.

 2. Aqueon Pro